perlindgren/jtag_debug/scripts/README.md

 ## Openocd

-For use with the BSCANE2 JTAG bridge, openocd can remap the the registers:
+For use with the BSCANE2 JTAG bridge, openocd can remap the registers:

 ```shell
 riscv set_ir idcode 0x09